ananace/ruby-matrix-fs/README.md

 -o passfile=/PATH/TO/PASS        The file to read the password from
 ```

+## TODO?

+- Stop storing the entire content of all objects in memory
+- Handle multiple rooms
+- Access arbitrary state?

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ananace/ruby-matrix-fs